Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/README.md

 # Farnaz Towhidi .
 Jarvis Consulting

-I am Farnaz, a new hire at Jarvis Consulting Group working as a technical consultant.
+I am [[Farnaz Towhidi](farnaztowhidi.com)], a new hire at Jarvis Consulting Group working as a technical consultant.
 I finished my master and PHD in the university Technology Malaysia in the computer science (Information Security) with the GPA of 3.65.
 I have been a Full stack developer with experience in designing and developing user interface, testing, debugging, implementing components in amazing companies like IBM, Canadian Institute of Cyber Security and Biossentials.
 I always feel passionate about increasing  my technical knowledge, thus I recently finished the the software immersive in General Assembly of Toronto, with GPA of 3.9.
 There is no end to my education, so I am still learning.

 ## Skills